anvilglobaldynamics/torque/meta/dev-notes/coding-style.md

 npm install -g eslint
 ```

-To use it wil vscode
+To use it with vscode
 install the `ESlint` module